Why some companies of the supplements industry offer so many products and mass gainers full of sugar?

 This is not just an isolated example of such mass gainers full of sugar.
 There are many.
 Another one, similar, which on its label has three huge bodybuilding champions, in a dose of 220 grams of powder contains 59 grams of sugar.

 Misleading products are by the thousands.

 Keep yourself informed, read the labels, composition and contents.
-You can always write us for advice on any supplement.
+In our programs you get supplementation advice if you do need any supplementation.